Esther-Mawuli/Verit---AI-Powered-Image-Authenticity-Scanner/README.md

 ### Deploy on your preferred cloud

 - Set up a Google Cloud Project, enable the Vision API, and obtain an API key.
-- Deploy the backend on AWS ECS with EBS volume for persistent storage.
+- Deploy the backend on AWS EC2 with EBS volume for persistent storage.

 ### Run locally